blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 You are proficient with light and medium armor.

 ### Ancestral Warhammer (requires at least 15 INT)
-You know dwarvish, and your rite of passAge: was the forging of an ancestral warhammer with dwarvish runes that tell the story of your ancestors.
+You know dwarvish, and your rite of passage: was the forging of an ancestral warhammer with dwarvish runes that tell the story of your ancestors.
 You are proficient with warhammers, and start with this ancestral warhammer.